 If you’d like to buy yourself a pair, you can do so on the Allbirds website.
 If you use my link ,you’ll also get a free pair of socks (while supplies last).
 Just add a pair of shoes and socks to your cart, and the discount will be applied at checkout.

-I don’t own the COROS PACE 2, but it’s the best-value on the market, in my opinion.
-At $200, it has triathlon mode, 20-day battery life, and breadcrumb navigation.
+I don’t own the COROS PACE 3, but it’s the best-value on the market, in my opinion.
+At $230, it has Dual Frequency tracking, touchscreen, triathlon mode, 24-day battery life, breadcrumb navigation.
 And it’s super light.

 The Garmin Forerunner 255S is super comfortable to wear.
-It can carry music if you get the music version, it has more accurate tracking options, and it has incident detection.
+It can connect to Spotify premium if you get the music version, it has more accurate tracking options, and it has incident detection.
 You can also make contactless payments with your watch.

 I encourage you to check out my GPS watch comparisons if you’re looking for more in-depth guides.